gagichce/NicheImage/README.md

 However, it is possible to run your own image checking APIs if you prefer.
 This does require a GPU with min 20 GB of ram.
 You can see how to do this [here.](./dependency_modules/README.md)

-If validators opt in to share their request capacity they will get paid for each image they generate.
-Opt in is done by specifying --proxy.port
-If passed, a proxy server will start that allows us to query through their validator, and the validator will get paid weekly for the images they provide.

 ### Start Validator with Default Settings